 - After: 16-24 oz. of water for each pound lost due to sweating

 Hydration powders & sports drinks

 For most rides, a hydration powder or supplement isn’t really necessary.
-Drinking water and eating snacks to keep blood sugar levels steady are sufficient for preventing dehydration and keeping energy high.
+Drinking water and eating snacks to keep blood sugar levels steady are sufficient for preventing dehydration and keeping energy levels high.

 That being said, hydration powders are a good idea if you are heading out on an extended ride and/or you expect to be sweating a lot.
 The most important ingredient in hydration powders is sodium – aka salt.
 When you sweat, you lose salt and other electrolytes.
-If they’re not replenished sufficiently, it can result in cramping, dizziness, irregular heartbeat, among other symptoms of dehydration.
+If they’re not replenished sufficiently, it can result in cramping, dizziness, and irregular heartbeat among other symptoms of dehydration.

 In extreme cases, electrolyte depletion can lead to a life-threatening condition called hyponatremia where sodium levels in the blood are dangerously low.

 For longer or sweatier rides, I like to carry a water bottle filled with Skratch hydration powder or Tailwind Endurance Fuel.
-Both of these hydration powders contain quite a bit of sugar (which, remember, we need!) and help keep blood sugars levels steady on long, hard rides without the need to stop and eat too often.
+Both of these hydration powders contain quite a bit of sugar (which, remember, we need!) and help keep blood sugar levels steady on long, hard rides without the need to stop and eat too often.